 Criminals do not generally carry the highest quality firearms available.
 Most criminals are committing crimes to fuel their drug, alcohol, or gambling habits (2).
 Those activities consume a large amount of cash.
 A crack cocaine addiction doesn’t generally leave a surplus of money to purchase high quality firearms, even if they are “tools of the trade”.
 If criminals do manage to acquire (read: “steal”) a quality firearm, it is often sold quickly to get some money to buy more drugs.
 Oftentimes, even if a criminal is in possession of a functioning firearm, he or she cannot afford to buy ammunition to load it.

 Several statistics prove this point.
 One author states that thirty percent of robberies are committed with unloaded guns.
 An additional ten to fifteen percent of the firearms used in crimes are replica, toy, or BB guns (3).
+One study from 1990 on criminal use of toy guns in urban environments indicated that 15% of armed robbers used toy guns or air guns in the commission of their crimes.
 That means that almost half of the guns used in crimes are unloaded or fake!

 If your attacker does have a weapon, will he use it?